 There are 'compassionate grounds' on which super can be released early.
 They relate to medical treatment, funeral assistance, and palliative care.

-The Department of Human Services (DHS) deals with the early release of super on compassionate grounds.
+The Australian Taxation Office (ATO) deals with the early release of super on compassionate grounds.

 Are you are a temporary resident?